jsj2008/Galaxy-Engine/README.md

 Illumination

-Global Illumination is performed by implemented Instant radiosity with virtual point light Reflective Shadow Maps is in developpment
+Global Illumination is performed by implemented Instant radiosity with virtual point light(Idea from Splatting Global Illumination)

 EnvironmentMap